 - Another great resource for children: Herbology Hunt is the 'junior arm' of Wild Flower Hour and is supported by the Wild Flower Society.
 Find them on Twitter and try downloading this month's spotter sheet.
 All the previous spotter sheets are available here.

 Next steps with BSBI

-- Find out what's happening in your area or come along and meet us at one of our national field meetings across the country.
+- Find out what's happening in your area or come along and meet us at one of our national field meetings and indoor events across Britain and Ireland.
 Most are free to attend and are open to members and non-members alike, and you will be warmly welcomed.
-Look for meetings marked General or Training and let the organiser know that you are just starting out: your fellow plant-lovers will be keen to help and support you.
+Look for meetings marked Beginners, General or Training and let the organiser know that you are just starting out: your fellow plant-lovers will be keen to help and support you.